Champion (Beckah Shae album)

-Champion is the eighth studio album by the Christian music singer Beckah Shae.
+Champion is the eighth studio album by the American Christian music singer Beckah Shae.
 The album was released on May 6, 2014, by her independent label Shae Shoc Records.
 The album was produced by her husband Jack "Shoc" Shocklee.
 The album charted on three Billboard charts in the USA and it received a four star rating from New Release Tuesday.

 Critical reception

 Champion met with positive reception from music critics.
 Andy Argyrakis of CCM Magazine rated the album four stars out of five, indicating how the release gives evidence that Beckah Shae can "easily compete with any electronic dance music act in the mainstream", which she had some truly fine collaborators to work with on the songs, yet the artist "is at the center of this masterpiece".
 At New Release Tuesday, Sarah Fine rated the album four stars out of five, remarking, "Champion reaffirms all the reasons why Shae and her husband are masters at their craft."
 In addition, Fine wrote that "A 15-track monster of an album, Champion doesn't disappoint."
 Amanda Brogan of Christian Music Review rated the album a perfect five stars, stating that the album can be utilized for just mere workout music or for its spiritual resonations.
 At 365 Days of Inspiring Media, Micah Garnett rated the album four-and-a-half stars out of five, writing, "Champion is full of tremendous dance tracks with uplifting and relevant lyrics."
 Garnett called the release "a doozy".
 Joshua Galla of Jam the Hype rated the album 8.8 out of ten, saying, "Revolutionary is an ideal definition of what Champion encapsulates," and that "Beckah used her life's struggles to handcraft brilliance in the form of art within music."